bitovi/academy/src/typescript/04-configuration/configuration.md

 ### Why Migrate to ESLint?

 > If we are looking for migrating to ESLint on an existing Angular project, consider using [angular-eslint](https://github.com/angular-eslint/angular-eslint).
-We also have a [blog post](https://www.bitovi.com/blog/angular-upgrades-painless-migration-from-tslint-to-eslint "Angular Upgrades: Painless Migration from TSLint to ESLint") to help we on that!
+We also have a [blog post](https://www.bitovi.com/blog/angular-upgrades-painless-migration-from-tslint-to-eslint "Angular Upgrades: Painless Migration from TSLint to ESLint") to help you on that!

 - TSLint is [deprecated](https://github.com/palantir/tslint) since January 2020, in favor of ESLint.